APPLICATIONS WITH SUB-GRANTEES/SUB-CONTRACTS

 GrantSolutions is a web-based, role-based comprehensive grants management system that allows multiple groups and organizations to access, maintain, and manage grant applications, reports and funding information.
-Grant programs will submit their reports, continuation application, and retrieve their NOA using this system.
+Grant programs will submit their reports, continuation application, and retrieve their NOA/NGA using this system.

 3.2 How do I get access to GrantSolutions?

 Visit the Getting Started – Request a User Account

 webpage.
 Look at the “Grantee User” section.
 Make sure to complete and submit the “Grantee User Account Request Form” near the bottom of the webpage.

 3.3 Who should I contact with my questions on GrantSolutions?

 First, contact your GMS.
 If you cannot reach your GMS, contact Paul Gettys at firstname.lastname@example.org or at (301) 443-2114.